qmarsala/PetKeeper/Readme.md

 - Pet activity log
     - help identify when your pet may be sick
     - know things are going ok while on vacation
+    - keep track of training sessions with notes
 - Share pet profiles with pet sitter to easily share what the pet needs, and see that it is being kept up on.